For each issue in 2021, we will be serialising a section of our Luxury BnB E-Book for those looking to set up their own hospitality business.

 Welcome to Chapter 2B, which will introduce you to the financial aspect of setting up a BnB.
 It might seem like a complicated process but hopefully the content in this chapter will make it easier.
 In this chapter we will take you through the different types of borrowing available when it comes to finance, and how you can get the best support possible.

 This section will introduce you to the types of borrowing available, including information on business loans and the steps to consider when it comes to arranging business finance.

-A mortgage is one of the most popular means of financing a Bed and Breakfast start up.
+A mortgage is one of the most popular means of financing a Bed and Breakfast or Holiday rental start up.

 Already have a suitable property?

 You may need to re-mortgage it to obtain the cash for conversion or modification work.

 If this is the case, you will need to inform your current lender that you intend to run a B&B.

 Using Business Loans to finance your holiday rental property.

 In the past, businesses would have contacted a high street bank for a business loan.

 Whilst this option is still popular, there are now more lenders willing to lend finance.